YzK0741/cpp-runtime-dynamic-linker/README.md

 # DynamicLink

 A lightweight, high-performance C++ dynamic library loader with hot-reloading support.
-Designed for maximum performance and minimal footprint - only **46KB** binary size!
+Designed for maximum performance and minimal footprint.

 ## 🚀 Features